ZhivkoZ/ZHblog/_posts/2016-10-27-Use-mongodb.md

 Issue the following commands:
 {% highlight text %}
 cd \
-move C:\mongodb-win32-* C:\mongodb {% endhighlight %}
+move C:\mongodb-win32-* C:\mongodb
+{% endhighlight %}
 MongoDB is self-contained and does not have any other system dependencies.
 You can run MongoDB from any folder you choose.
-You may install MongoDB in any folder (e.g. {% highlight text %}D:\test\mongodb){% endhighlight %}
+You may install MongoDB in any folder (e.g. {% highlight text %}
+D:\test\mongodb)
+{% endhighlight %}
-### Run MongoDB
+## Run MongoDB

 **Warning:**